-Although we believe that there is currently no PRC legal restriction on our internal use of our tested individuals' personal data, any change in the regulatory regime in this regard could potentially subject us to more stringent data privacy regulations and affect our ability with regard to the collection and use of these personal data, which in turn could have an adverse effect on our business, financial condition and results of operations.
+As a cancer therapy selection service provider, we have access to our tested individuals' personal data, including their age, gender, disease status and medical records.
+We use these personal data internally to expand our database and improve the clinical utility of our analytics and reporting system.
+Chinese regulations governing the collection and use of personal data are still under development.
+Although we believe that there is currently no PRC legal restriction on our internal use of such data, any change in the regulatory regime in this regard could potentially subject us to more stringent data privacy regulations and affect our ability with regard to the collection and use of these personal data, which in turn could have an adverse effect on our business, financial condition and results of operations.
 In the future, we plan to expand our business internationally and will be subject to relevant regulatory regimes related to data privacy in those countries, which may be subject us to heightened standards of data protection.